-The panels have either used their powers to suspend registrants or have imposed conditions of practise in all instances where it was found that the registrant's fitness to practise is impaired by reason of their lack of competence.
-4 registrants were suspended in order to adequately protect the public.
-In the other 6 instances, conditions of practice orders were imposed.
+The panels have either used their powers to suspend registrants or have imposed conditions of practice in all instances where it was found that the registrant's Fitness to Practise is impaired by reason of their lack of competence.
+Four registrants were suspended in order to adequately protect the public.
+In the other six instances, conditions of practice orders were imposed.

 The panels imposed conditions of practice which aimed to remedy a failing the registrant had displayed or was continuing to display.
-These conditions included removal from a particular clinical setting, educational components and conditions which required the registrant to undertake a period of supervised practise.
+These conditions included removal from a particular clinical setting, educational components and conditions which required the registrant to undertake a period of supervised practice.